ayshamariezouain/ayshamariezouain/README.md

 <br><br>
 ✨ Love to work in <b>modern design and acessible email development</b>, study ethical data practices, <b>work in marketing automation</b>, in particular <b>Salesforce Marketing Cloud</b> and how marketing technologies interact with <b>data</b>.
 <br><br>
-🌱 <b>During the Day Time</b>: I’m currently a <b>Product Owner/Solution Architect of Salesforce Marketing Cloud</b> @cnbfl part of the Enterprise Architecture team, which means I do <b>email design/development/management/solutions architecting</b>.
+🌱 <b>During the Day Time</b>: I’m currently a Product Owner/Solution Architect for Salesforce Marketing Cloud @cnbfl, part of the Enterprise Architecture team.
+I get to wear many fun hats, from email design and development to overall marketing solutions architecture.
+Right now, I’m diving into marketing tech evaluations and expanding our email capabilities, SMS, WhatsApp, with hands‑on work in Databricks and Azure.
 <br><br>
 🌙 <b>During the After Hours</b>: I'm an visual mixed media artist, digital illustrator, runner and skater. 👟🐶💻 #emailgeek 💌 <br><br>
  🐐 <b>Formerly Global Meetups & Events Chair</b> + <b>Board Member of #womenofemail</b> and one of the cofounders of <b>#HowToSFMC</b>.